gustafnk/microservice-websites/index.md

 ### [Responsive/adaptive web design](#responsive-adaptive-web-design)

-It’s beyond the scope of this article to go into the topic of responsive/adaptive web design (RWD/AWD).
+It's beyond the scope of this article to go into the topic of responsive/adaptive web design (RWD/AWD).
 In general, RWD/AWD means that we create a flexibility in design and capabilities for different device dimensions, network profiles, etc – the user experience should be good regardless of what device the user has.
 From a high-level perspective, this means that designers need to think deeply on how the design changes depending on the differences in device capabilities.

 In our case, one dimension of RWD/AWD is how the different pattern lab elements adapt to different device capabilities.
 Another dimension is how the page layout work for different device capabilities (especially screen size).